learn-co-curriculum/phase-3-active-record-conclusion/README.md

 can use Active Record migrations, which apply database changes as an organizated structure.
 Migrations serve as a sort of version control system for our database, so we covered how they work and how to write our own.
-Ultimately, we saw how we can create CRUD actions—create, read, update, delete—for our applications with Active Record, an essential skill we'll be using as we create web applications.
+Ultimately, we saw how we can create CRUD actions — create, read, update, delete — for our applications with Active Record, an essential skill we'll be using as we create web applications.
 We also encountered Rake, a tool that helps us create and automate tasks in Ruby.